 Merope is classified as a Beta Cephei variable, showing variations in brightness of 0.01 magnitudes.
 Beta Cephei-type stars typically exhibit small, rapid changes in brightness as a result of pulsations of their surface.
-They usually belong to the spectral class B. Spica (Alpha Virginis) in the constellation Virgo, Mimosa (Beta Crucis) in Crux, Hadar (Beta Centauri) in Centaurus, Algenib (Gamma Pegasi) in Pegasus, Shaula (Lambda Scorpii) and Alniyat (Sigma Scorpii) in Scorpius, and Mirzam (Beta Canis Majoris) are among the best known examples.
+They usually belong to the spectral class B. Spica (Alpha Virginis) in the constellation Virgo, Mimosa (Beta Crucis) in Crux, Hadar (Beta Centauri) in Centaurus, Algenib (Gamma Pegasi) in Pegasus, Shaula (Lambda Scorpii) and Alniyat (Sigma Scorpii) in Scorpius, and Mirzam (Beta Canis Majoris) in Canis Major are among the best known examples.

 Merope is enveloped in a nebulosity catalogued as NGC 1435 in the New General Catalogue and sometimes also called Tempel’s Nebula, after Wilhelm Tempel, the German astronomer who discovered it on October 19, 1859.
 The diffuse reflection nebula is the brightest around the star, where it has an apparent magnitude of 13.
 Most of it, however, is fainter than magnitude 16.

-The nebula is part of a larger region of reflection nebulosity that envelops the Pleiades.
+The Merope Nebula is part of a larger region of reflection nebulosity that envelops the Pleiades.
 It was once believed to be what remained of the cloud in which the stars formed but is now known to be unrelated to the cluster.
 It is merely an interstellar dust cloud through which the Pleiades stars are currently passing.
 The cloud is slowly being destroyed by the stars’ passage.

 The nebula contains a bright knot, catalogued as IC 349 and located 36’’ northwest of Merope.
 The knot is roughly half an arcminute wide.
 It was discovered by the American astronomer Edward Emerson Barnard in November 1890 and is also known as Barnard’s Merope Nebula.